 Need assistance settling on a major or creating your own course of study?
 OAA staff will help you navigate your options and make sure you stay on track to graduate on time.

-The CAA offers individual and group tutoring in the disciplines, as well as workshops ranging from creative writing and publishing to conversational foreign language.
+CAST offers individual and group tutoring in the disciplines, as well as workshops ranging from creative writing and publishing to conversational foreign language.

 Campus Ministry at Marymount Manhattan College provides opportunities and resources for spiritual growth to all members of our community.
 Regardless of your faith background, Campus Ministry seeks to meet you where you are and to assist you in your spiritual development.
 At Campus Ministry, we educate the soul as well as the mind.